 To uniquely identify

-includes name and wavelength as identifying metadata, but also includes
+includes name and wavelength as identifying metadata, but can also include

 resolution, calibration, polarization, and additional modifiers